PersiaML/tutorials/src/inference/index.md

 When a TorchServe inference server receives requests, it first looks up embeddings on PERSIA services, and then does the forward pass for the DNN part.

 [TorchServe] is a flexible framework for serving PyTorch models.
-In this page, we will introduce how to deploy a PerisaML model with it.
+In this page, we will introduce how to deploy a PERSIA model with it.

 In the following sections, we first introduce how to create a custom handler for TorchServe to query embeddings during inference.
 Next, we introduce how to save models during training and load models during inference.
 Then, we introduce how to deploy various services for inference.
 Finally, we introduce how to query the inference service to get the inference result.